ebeem/inkscape-elegant/README.md

 # inkscape-elegant
-redesigned look for inkscape providing modern light & dark theme
+Redesigned look for inkscape providing modern light & dark theme

 This project's goal is to produce a more "elegant" and stylish inkscape theme, this includes a proper gtk theme and icons set.